August40th/OoT-Tracker/readme.txt

 List for trials
 Grotto ER
 Medigoron
+List Gossip Stones (does not count available or opened gossip stones) Indoor ER

 Right click a colored box to mark it WOTH/POG (Triforce counter coming) Click the title of an area (e.g. "Kokiri Forest") to clear any available checks, if none are available all checks in the area are marked opened (barren/foolish)